Attorney & Mediator Tampa Fl

 Another factor the Florida child support formula does not consider is your child’s other expenses or extracurricular activities.
 For example, if your child plays baseball or attends a private school these costs would not be considered.
 The parents typically split these costs and sometimes have to weigh what is financially feasible and consider discontinuing some activities.
 Other expenses such as medical co-pays, orthodontia are typically dealt with separately by the court.

-Our Firm has the experience and familiarity with the Florida Child Support Guidelines factors that are used in calculating child support and will use that to determine appropriate child support in your case.
+Attorney Amber Boles has the experience and familiarity with the Florida Child Support Guidelines factors that are used in calculating child support and will use that to determine appropriate child support in your case.
+Contact The Law Office of Amber Boles, PA to schedule your mediation.
+813-237-6633